To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

 I ˌtold ˈhim.
 (I told him, not her.)

 reˈcord (a verb)

 Can I record your voice please?

-There are two things to understand here.
+There are two important things to consider here.

-First, the idea of "pronunciation units".
-A short sentence probably consists of a single pronunciation unit, a long sentence may be broken into two or more units.
+First, the idea of “pronunciation units”: A short sentence probably consists of a single pronunciation unit, a long sentence may be broken into two or more units.

 Pronunciation units can be, to a degree, arbitrary.
 A fast speaker generally uses fewer intonation units, and as a result, may sound as being more urgent, excited, or anxious.
 A slow speaker may use more intonation units and may come across as being more emphatic or more insistent.

 Here is an example with two or three intonation units depending on how you speak: